 He is not negotiating with anybody.

-You know, if you were trying to struggle to get a bill across the House floor, what you would do is you would you know, you would call people down to the basement, call people into offices, you would horse trade.
+You know, if you were trying to struggle to get a bill across the House floor, what you would do is you would, you know, you would call people down to the basement, call people into offices, you would horse trade.

 None of that is going on.

-Uh not much has changed since uh yesterday afternoon.
+Not much has changed since yesterday afternoon.

-The only thing that I think would change it, and and I'll give you a little of the behind the scenes.
+The only thing that I think would change it, and I'll give you a little of the behind the scenes.

-I saw this coming in late November and early December, and you know, I send text messages to people that I know, and I'm like, guys, you need to get into a room, you need to check your ego at the door, check your phone at the door, and you guys need to hammer out an agreement.
+You need to check your ego at the door, check your phone at the door, and you guys need to hammer out an agreement.

-Um, but from my standpoint, tell me if you think that I'm wrong on this or right on this.
+But from my standpoint, tell me if you think that I'm wrong on this or right on this.

 To me, the agenda is pretty much already set.

-I mean, I would argue that all 22 would agree on that agenda, and that agenda seems to be set because that was the commitments with America.
+I mean, I would argue that all 222 would agree on that agenda, and that agenda seems to be set because that was the commitments with America.

 Am I wrong?